Augustin-Joseph de Mailly: 10 August 1792

 Marshal de Mailly refused to emigrate; the idea of the king being abandoned in Paris without the clergy and nobility to him was a revolting absurdity.
-In 1790, Louis XVI gave him the command of one of four armies decreed by the National Assembly and that of the 14^{th} and 15th military divisions.
+In 1790, Louis XVI gave him command of one of four armies decreed by the National Assembly and that of the 14^{th} and 15th military divisions.
 The assembly demanded a civic oath, and Marshal de Mailly resigned.

 On 9 August, when he learned of the dangers surrounding the royal family, he went to the Tuileries Palace.
 He was entrusted by the King with the command of the troops who would defend the Tuileries the next day, 10 August 1792.
-During the attack, the defense is swept away.
+During the attack, the defense was swept away.
 Mailly escaped the massacre and received help to escape.